anarchocactus/Marlin/README.md

 I did some minor configuration tweaks to get the touch screen going.
 I went for the Classic UI, as the color UI is nice but somehow not reliable to use on the Q5's small touch screen.

-There are also custom E-Steps und some other specifics that may not apply to your printer.
+There are also custom E-Steps and maybe some other specifics that may not apply to your printer.
 So please carefully review and understand the settings to avoid damage.
+If in doubt make a diff against the example configuration mentioned above.
+As for now there should be no problems when using this configuration as-is.
+But always mind the disclaimer!

 ### Calibration